US revokes some licenses for exports to China’s Huawei

 Sanctions in 2019 restricting Huawei’s access to US-made components dealt a major blow to its production of smartphones — and meant that suppliers need a license before shipping to the company.

-“China will take all necessary measures to firmly safeguard the legitimate rights and interests of Chinese firms,” the spokesperson added.
+“China will take all necessary measures to firmly safeguard the legitimate rights and interests of Chinese firms,” the spokesperson added, calling US export restrictions “economic coercion.”

-The announcement of a new Huawei computer recently, powered by Intel technology, drew fire from Republican lawmakers in the United States.
+The announcement of a new Huawei computer recently, powered by Intel technology with AI capabilities, drew fire from Republican lawmakers in the United States.

 A letter by policymakers Marco Rubio and Elise Stefanik charged that “licenses issued in 2020, at least some of which are active to this day, have allowed Huawei to collaborate with Intel and Qualcomm to keep its PC and smartphone segments alive.”